 - Experiences of rejection represent the second dimension of stigma.
 Studies of drug users have reported rejection and discrimination in the workplace and in personal relationships with family and friends.

 - The consequence of expectations and experiences of rejection is the third dimension.
 Individuals will develop coping strategies for managing the threat of stigmatization.
 Most drug users manage stigma by being secretive.
 Other coping strategies for managing stigma involve seeking social support from individuals who are sympathetic and /or share the stigma (fellow drug users).
-They will distance themselves from their non drug using family and friends and are less likely to seek treatment for fear of being labelled a “drug addict” (Link et al. As cited by Semple et al. 2005, P. 638-369).
+They will distance themselves from their non drug using family and friends and are less likely to seek treatment for fear of being labelled a “drug addict” (Link et al., as cited by Semple et al., 2005).

 Effects of self-stigma include: